 PowerPoint, PDF — programs to present the results of your email marketing audit.
-PDF format is a great way to present any result in an organized fashion; you can check out the “How to Edit a PDF” guide to learn more about presenting data using PDFs and many more.
+The PDF format is a great way to present any result in an organized fashion; you can check out the “How to Edit a PDF” guide to learn more about presenting data using PDFs and much more.

-To run the in-house audit, keep in mind the following checkpoints:
+To run an in-house audit, keep in mind the following checkpoints:

 - Analyze the content of your emails.
-Revise and compare your previous campaigns, fix what needs to be improved, and remember about testing.
+Revise and compare your previous campaigns, fix what needs to be improved, and remember to test youe emails.

 - Check the tech side of your email marketing to see if there are any mistakes or alerts.

-- Take the needed actions to remove the spotted problems.
+- Take the necessary actions to remove the spotted problems.